kennylam365/Data-Analytics-Portfolio/README.md

 ## Programs used

-- R studio (data cleaning; refer to requirement.txt for the packages used in this project)
+- R studio (data cleaning; remember to install the libraries tidyverse, libridate, and ggplot2 so you can run the Rmd file)
 - Tableau (data vizualisation)

 ## Data cleaning process